Maine Lighthouse & Milky Way Photography

 First, timing is everything.
 The best time to photograph them is during the golden hour, the hour before sunset, and the hour after sunrise.
 The lighting during these times is softer and more flattering and will make your photos look amazing.

 Second, choose your composition carefully.
 Lighthouses are often photographed from afar, with the ocean or coastline in the background.
 But don’t be afraid to get up close and personal with your shots — sometimes, the most exciting photos are taken close up.
 Experiment and see what looks best.
 It’s digital, so shoot away.
-We prefer to fill the page with the images.
+We prefer to fill the page with images.

 If you’re interested in photographing the Milky Way, you should keep a few things in mind.
 First, you’ll need to find a location with little light pollution.
 Second, you’ll need to plan your shoot around the moon cycle.
 The best time to photograph the Milky Way is during a new moon when the sky is darkest or the week before the new moon when the moon rises in the daytime and is below the horizon at night.

-Once you’ve found a dark location and planned your shoot around the moon cycle, it’s time to set up your camera.
+Once you’ve found a dark location and planned your shoot around the moon’s cycle, it’s time to set up your camera.
 For best results, use a DSLR camera with a wide-angle lens.
 Set your ISO as low as possible and your shutter speed to about 20-25 seconds.
-If you’re unsure how to set up your camera for Milky Way photography, we can guide you through it; see the yellow link – How to shoot the Milky Way or view basic instructions below.
+If you’re unsure how to set up your camera for Milky Way photography, we can guide you through it; see the yellow link, “How to Shoot the Milky Way,” or the basic instructions below.

 Once your camera is set up, it’s time to start shooting.
 MORE DETAILS BELOW.